AdityaaRavi/Optimized-path/README.md

 # Optimized-path
-In this repo, I try to create a program that finds a path which minimizes/maximizes the given parameter, starting with collisions; with a special focus on generality.
+In this repo, I try to create a program that finds a path which minimizes/maximizes the given parameter, starting with collisions; with a special focus on emphasizing OOP principles.

 # A bit more detailed description of what I want to do here: #